tommason14/scripts/chem/transferable-md-analysis/README.md

 ## Diffusion coefficients

-- Computed via the Einstein relation (1/2N * gradient of MSD against time)
+- Computed via the Einstein relation (1/2N * gradient of MSD against time, N = dimensionality)
+- The middle 80 % of trajectory is used by default to compute diffusion coefficients, but easily changed
 - Diffusion coefficients printed to the screen, MSD vs time plot saved as pdf

 ## Dipole moments